apache/pulsar/site2/docs/administration-upgrade.md

        ```shell
        bin/bookkeeper shell autorecovery -disable
        ```
     - b.
-Rollout the upgraded version to all bookies in the cluster after you determines that a version is safe after canary.
+Rollout the upgraded version to all bookies in the cluster after you determine that a version is safe after canary.
     - c.
 After you upgrade all bookies, re-enable `autorecovery` with the following command.
        ```shell
        bin/bookkeeper shell autorecovery -enable